kyzym/ws-chat/readme.md

-# WS-Chat
+# WS-Chat 🚀

-Welcome to the WS-Chat repository!
+Welcome to the WS-Chat repository! 🎉

-WS-Chat is a monorepo consisting of the client and server parts of a WebSocket-based chat application.
-This project was solely developed by me.
+WS-Chat is a monorepo that houses the client and server parts of a WebSocket-based chat application.
+I embarked on this adventure alone, using the tools I had at my disposal. 🛠️

-The client side of the application is built with React and uses Vite for bundling. @mui/material is used for UI components and user interactions.
-The client-side code can be found in the `client` folder.
+The client side of the application is developed using React and TypeScript and utilizes Vite for effective bundling. @mui/material has been chosen for UI components and user interactions.
+To dive into the client-side code, navigate to the `client-ts` folder.  📁

-The server-side is Node.js-based and utilizes Express.
-Socket.io is used for message exchange.
-MongoDB serves as the database for this application, with Mongoose for handling database interactions.
-The server-side code resides in the `server` folder.
+On the server side, we've built a Node.js foundation, enhanced with Express.
+For the exchange of messages, we rely on Socket.io.
+MongoDB serves as our trusty database 🗄️, with Mongoose acting as a liaison for database interactions.
+You can find the server-side code in the `server` folder.

+Live Version 🌐
+Experience our chat application in action at <https://the-chat-front.onrender.com>!

-## Installation
+## Installation 📥

-Before you start, make sure you have Node.js and npm installed.
+Before you set sail, ensure you have Node.js and npm installed.

 ### Installing Dependencies

 1. Clone the repository
 2. Navigate into the repository directory
-3. Run `npm install` in both directories (`client` and `server`)
+3. Run `npm install` in both the `client-ts` and `server` directories

 ### Running the Application

-- **Client**: In the `client` directory, run `npm run dev` to start in development mode.
+- **Client**: In the `client-ts` directory, execute `npm run dev` to start in development mode.
-- **Server**: In the `server` directory, run `npm run dev` to start the server in development mode.
+- **Server**: In the `server` directory, execute `npm run dev` to start the server in development mode.

 Note: You will need to configure environment variables as per `.env.example`.

-## Scripts
+## Scripts 💻

 Each directory has its own npm scripts:

 **Client**:

 - `dev`: Starts the Vite server for development
-- `build`: Builds a production bundle
+- `build`: Compiles a production-ready bundle

 **Server**:

-- `start`: Starts the server in production mode
+- `start`: Runs the server in production mode
-- `dev`: Starts the server in development mode
+- `dev`: Runs the server in development mode

-## Dependencies
+## Dependencies  📚

 **Client**:

 - React and ReactDOM
+- TypeScript
 - Socket.io Client
 - @mui/material and @mui/icons-material
 - Vite, including plugins for React